regiontog/sykl/README.md

 # Installing
 If you are on x86-64 windows or linux you can download a prebuilt binary from [github releases](https://github.com/regiontog/sykl/releases).
-The binaries here are _not_ installers, but the executables themselves.
+The binaries here are _not_ installers, but the program itself.

 # Running
 The application takes no arguments and writes to stdout, so it should be ran from the command line.